What we know about the agreement for detained South Korean workers to return home

 The South Korean government has been actively working to secure the workers’ release, along with its representatives at the Korean Embassy in Washington, DC, and the Consulate General in Atlanta.

-Foreign Affairs Minister Cho Hyun will depart Seoul at 7:40 p.m. local time (6:40 a.m.
-ET) on Monday for Washington, DC, as Seoul works to bring back the nationals as soon as possible “by voluntary departure,” the ministry spokesperson’s office said.
-A chartered plane schedule has not yet been set.
+Foreign Affairs Minister Cho Hyun left Seoul Monday evening local time for Washington, DC, as Seoul works to bring back the nationals as soon as possible “by voluntary departure,” the ministry spokesperson’s office said.

 “The government will ensure that all necessary measures are effectively implemented to achieve both the swift release of our detained citizens and the stable implementation of the investment projects,” South Korean Presidential Chief of Staff Kang Hoon-sik said Sunday.

-The 2,900-acre Hyundai Metaplant has two parts: a Hyundai electric vehicle manufacturing site, and an EV battery plant which is a joint venture between Hyundai and LG.
-The plant was projected to employ up to 8,500 people when complete.

-Here’s what we know about the workers detained, their anticipated return home and the sprawling Hyundai–LG battery plant where they worked.
+Here’s what we know about the workers detained, their anticipated return to South Korea and the sprawling Hyundai–LG battery plant where they worked.

 Support for detainees